 Grand Bend isn’t just home to one of the best beaches in Ontario.
 There are numerous adventures and reasons to visit with something for every kind of traveler: the outdoor adventurer, the foodie, and the beach bum.
 I visited Grand Bend on a girls trip, but it’s also a great destination for couples, families with small kids, and groups of friends.

+Grand Bend is one of the best places to take a road trip in Ontario.
 These are the best things to do in Grand Bend, Ontario over a weekend, and I’ll also give you some ideas to extend your weekend with a day trip down to Sarnia.

 Luxury Resort Stay at Oakwood Resort